Jvwke/Jay/README.md

 If you change the J.g4 to match your own lanuage grammar, please use gen.sh to generate the language code runtime.
 When you change the source code, you can use all.sh to generate the language code and compile them and do testing.
 If you only want to do some test, use the run.sh is a short way.

 # Examples
-You can examples at the test folder, all files with the subfix of '.jay'.
+You can find examples at the test folder, all files with the subfix of '.jay'.
 The following is an example from test.jay
 ```
 program Fib